grafana/loki/docs/sources/getting-started/logcli.md

 The limit protects the user from overwhelming the system for cases in which the specified query would have returned a large quantity of log lines.
+The limit also protects the user from unexpectedly large responses.

 The quantity of log line results that arrive in each batch is set by the `--batch` option in a `logcli query` command.